kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

         take a long time if there are data in the device area that's beyond the new end.
 Relocation of the data takes time.

+        Note that there's a lower limit on the new size (either specified as an absolute size or difference) that is checked by kernel and rejected eventually as invalid.
+Lower values will print a warning but still pass the request to kernel.
+The currently known value is 256MiB.

         See also section *EXAMPLES*.

         ``Options``